LAST 1 AVAILABLE!

 You will love this ancient Sand Dollar fossil also known as Encope Tamiamiensis.
 This Pliocene age (approximately 1.8 to 5 million years old) Sand Dollar is from Charlotte County in Florida.
 Sand dollars are a member of the echinoid group of sea animals and have flattened shells made of small, limy plates and have five-fold radial symmetry.
 Members of the sand dollar family are still in existence today, but you can get your fossil sample today.

-An information card with details on the rock formation, mineral content, characteristics, and uses is included.
-Typical samples sizes are generally 1.0 to 1.5 inches in length or width but can vary based on availability and natural fossil shape.
+An information card with details on the fossil is included.
+Typical samples sizes are generally 0.5 to 2.0 inches in length or width but can vary based on availability and natural fossil shape.

 May contain sharp edges.